tylerjnap/politicians-twitter-sentiment-analysis/README.md

 1. Historical, searchable graphs (line, bar, or chart) of the information presented on this dashboard.
 2. How each of the candidates stand on particular issues.
-3. Each of the candidates plans once in office (taxes, military, etc)
+3. Each of the candidates plans once in office (taxes, military, etc).
 4. Each of the candidates most recent tweets.
+5. The capability for an admin account where they can change which hashtags, users, and topics to monitor through the UI.
+6. Use Haven OnDemand's [Concept Extraction API](https://dev.havenondemand.com/apis/extractconcepts#overview) and [Entity Extraction API](https://dev.havenondemand.com/apis/extractentities) to create a tag (word) cloud for each candidate.
+7. Save the topics and associated sentiment score from each tweet analyzed to determine an aggregate sentiment score for each topic.
+From this data, create a visualization to show the most negative and most positive topics related to each candidate.